 In a small bowl, mix oil and lemon juice.
 Add raisins, bleu cheese and bacon or pancetta.
 Pour this mixture over lettuce and toss to incorporate thoroughly.

-Place on plates and season liberally with crushed black pepper.
+Place the Thunderbird Salad on plates and season liberally with crushed black pepper.
 Enjoy!

 This was the salad I served with the Individual Beef Wellingtons with Caramelized Onions and Bleu Cheese Rosemary Compound Butter.
 So, so good.
 It was a bleu cheese kind of day!